How to Sign Up for the Navy: Quick Steps for Joining the Fleet

 • Officer Candidate School

-You can take classes online or at schools near your base.
+You can even take classes online or at nearby schools.

 Making It Official: Application and Training